AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-but unapproachable by all the centuries --- I, for one, will never mention the name of Origen without the love, and the admiration, and the reverence due to one of the greatest and one of the best of the saints of God.\"
+but unapproachable by all the centuries --- I, for one, will never mention the name of Origen without the love, and the admiration, and the reverence due to one of the greatest and one of the best of the saints of God."

 ## A Catholic Eulogy.

-Even modern Catholics --- in spite of the ban of pope and council --- join the great army of Origen\'s eulogists.
+Even modern Catholics --- in spite of the ban of pope and council --- join the great army of Origen's eulogists.
 Says the *Catholic World*:

 "Alexandria, the cradle of Eastern genius at that time, became the Christian Thermopylae, and Origen the Christian Leonidas.
 It was he who